This section describes how to migrate CIFS from a supported OES server to OES 2018 SP2.

 Manual: Copy the context file /etc/opt/novell/cifs/cifsctxs.conf from the source server to the target server.

-iManager: Using the CIFS iManager plug-in, replicate the CIFS user's context.
-For details, see OES 11 SP3: Novell CIFS for Linux Administration Guide.
+iManager: Using CIFS iManager plug-in, replicate the CIFS user's context.
+For details, see OES 2018 SP2: OES CIFS for Linux Administration Guide.

-NOTE:After completing the migration, ensure that you reconfigure the CIFS service using yast2 novell-cifs or the iManager Add Context task to add the contexts to the cifsctxs.conf file, before you enable the subtree search feature.
+NOTE:After completing the migrate, ensure that you reconfigure CIFS service using yast2 novell-cifs or use the iManager Add Context task to add the contexts to the cifsctxs.conf file, before you enable subtree search feature.

-Copy the /etc/opt/novell/cifs/cifs.conf file from the source to the target server.
+Copy the CIFS configuration file /etc/opt/novell/cifs/cifs.conf from the source to the target server.

 CIFS configuration settings are stored in eDirectory and configuration files.
 During Transfer ID migration, the settings in eDirectory are migrated automatically, whereas the settings stored in the configuration files are not.
 To migrate them manually, copy the cifs.conf file to the target server.

-Restart the CIFS server using the rcnovell-cifs restart command.
+Restart the CIFS server using the systemctl restart novell-cifs.service command.

-Proceed with the proxy migration.
-For services using the common proxy, see Services that Are Using Common Proxy.
-For services using the service specific proxy, see Services that Are Using Service-Specific Proxy.
+Proceed to perform proxy migration.
+For services using the common proxy, see Services that are Using Common Proxy.

 After performing the migration steps in Transfer ID Migration Procedure, perform the following tasks: